-The PSN assessment exercise was coordinated by UNHCR and conducted by UNHCR, OPM and all implementing and operational partners including Community Based Organisations.
+The PSN assessment exercise was coordinated by UNHCR in conjunction with OPM and actively conducted by UNHCR, OPM and all implementing and operational partners including Community Based Organisations and refugee leadership.
 The refugee leaders greatly supported in community mobilisation.

 3. Guiding principles